Interest Rate in Latvia

 |Exchange Rate||1.12||0.65 %||Dec 31|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Economic momentum weakened further in the second quarter, according to preliminary national accounts data released by Latvia’s Statistical Institute on 30 July.
+GDP expanded 4.8% on an annual basis in the third quarter of 2021, according to preliminary national accounts data released by Latvia’s Statistical Institute on 28 October.

-Consumer prices rose 0.4% from the previous month in June, up from May’s 0.2% increase.
+Consumer prices rose 1.06% over the previous month in September, picking up from the 0.36% increase seen in August.

 October 4, 2021